jillix/engine-term-app/README.md

-# Engine Collab
+# engine-term
-A real time colaboration application for the Engine framework.
+An Engine application using the terminal module.

 ## How to contribute
 1. File an issue in the repository, using the bug tracker, describing the